simonwardjones/forget-code/Python/ab-testing/ab_testing.md

 #### Article 8 - https://making.lyst.com/2014/05/10/bayesian-ab-testing/ (Maciej Kula)

 **TLDR**
- - overview of AB testing promoting Bayesian as more intuitive
+ - Overview of AB testing promoting Bayesian as more intuitive

 **Summary**
  - Overview of AB testing
- - Overview of bayesian prior and updating prior based on data
+ - Overview of Bayesian prior and updating prior based on data
- - Overview of freqentist significance testing
+ - Overview of Frequentist significance testing
- - Highlight bayesian as better for two reasons
+ - Highlight Bayesian as better for two reasons
    - repeated testing (alpha inflation)
    - low base rate problem
  - Simulating difference of sample means Vs posterior means
- - Comments that the benefits of bayesian require a good prior
+ - Comments that the benefits of Bayesian require a good prior

 **Citations**